Netflix/lemur/docs/developer/plugins/index.rst

 The `SourcePlugin` object has one default option of `pollRate`.
 This controls the number of seconds which to get new certificates.

  .. warning::
     Lemur currently has a very basic polling system of running a cron job every 15min to see which source plugins need to be run.
-A lock file is generated to guarentee that ] only one sync is running at a time.
+A lock file is generated to guarantee that only one sync is running at a time.
 It also means that the minimum resolution of a source plugin poll rate is effectively 15min.
 You can always specify a faster cron job if you need a higher resolution sync job.